Material traces of Hoa Lu capital

 Rising up to revive culture after a thousand years of Chinese domination

-The architectural materials in the ancient capital of Hoa Lu also clearly show the cultural identity and national spirit, shown in: bricks engraved with the national name Dai Viet, decorative themes that are different from similar themes in China, Korea and Japan.
+The architectural materials in the ancient capital of Hoa Lu also clearly show the cultural identity and national spirit, expressed in: bricks engraved with the national name Dai Viet, decorative themes that are different from similar themes in China, Korea and Japan.

 All of these have created a very clear national style right from the beginning of the country's independence.
 Hoa Lu land has strong river elements, was once a water intersection (at the time before and after the 10th century) on the Hoang Long river with high "dynamic" characteristics, was an open area, a coastal trading area, with strong communication.